CARITAS DIOCESE OF SALFORD (‘Caritas’) PRIVACY NOTICE

 To inform you about our news and ways you may be able to help Caritas

-• We may send you marketing communications, if you have indicated that you are happy to receive these – for example, when you have donated or completed a social action and you haven’t opted out of receiving such communications.
-You can also ask us to send you communications by contacting our staff on 0161 817 2250 or via email at email@example.com
+We may send you marketing communications, if you have indicated that you are happy to receive these – for example, when you have donated or completed a social action and you haven’t opted out of receiving such communications.
+You can also ask us to send you communications by contacting our staff on 0161 817 2285 or via email at firstname.lastname@example.org or by subscribing to our newsletter on the website

 • Please note that we do not share your contact details and other personal data with any other charities or companies for marketing purposes.

-• You can choose to opt out of receiving email marketing or promotional communications at any time by clicking on the relevant unsubscribe link at the bottom of any marketing related email you may receive from us.
+• You can choose to opt out of receiving email marketing or promotional communications at any time by clicking on the relevant unsubscribe link at the bottom of any marketing related email you may receive from us, or by pressing ‘Unsubscribe’ on the home page of our website

 To manage our staff and volunteers